keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 # [SARS-CoV-2 genomes isolated from patients in Austria](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&d=tree&f_country=Austria&m=div&p=full)

-* Since the first sequenced SARS-CoV-2 genome has been published in January 2020<a href="https://doi.org/10.1038/s41586-020-2008-3" target="_ blank">[7]</a>, many new viral lineages have been identified that contain mutations compared to the original sequence, the "root of the tree".
+* Since the first sequenced SARS-CoV-2 genome was published in January 2020<a href="https://doi.org/10.1038/s41586-020-2008-3" target="_ blank">[7]</a>, many new viral lineages have been identified that contain mutations compared to the original sequence, the "root of the tree".

 * On this phylogenetic tree, the horizontal axis shows the total number of mutations each sampled genome accumulated compared to the root.
 Only Austrian samples are shown.